 “I continue to be saddened and regret deeply what has happened to so many innocent young people and their families.
 I reaffirm the diocese of Maitland-Newcastle’s commitment to the protection of minors and vulnerable persons not only within our church but also to the wider community,” he wrote.

 The letter did not mention Ryan by name, sparking anger from survivors and their families.
 Bishop Wright was also described as a “crusader” in the prevention of child abuse within the church, but survivors disagreed and remain furious that while Ryan’s priestly faculties were removed, he retained the title of “Father”.

 This is one of the worst cases of child sexual abuse in Australia’s history.
 Ryan was allowed to continue raping and abusing children unrestrained — even under the watch of influential churchmen like Monsignor Cotter and Bishop Clarke.

 Ryan abused children for decades.

 The victims had to save themselves and make the huge decision to step forward.

-We know how difficult and traumatising it can be to relive abuse – but if you’ve been abused by clergy from any church, Kelso Lawyers is here to help you.
-We’ve helped hundreds of child abuse survivors and we have the sensitivity, experience and heart to help you achieve justice and compensation.
+We know how difficult and traumatising it can be to relive abuse – but if clergy have abused you from any church, Kelso Lawyers is here to help you.
+We’ve helped hundreds of child abuse survivors, and we have the sensitivity, experience and heart to help you achieve justice and compensation.